June 16, 2021

-Plungers for toilets also have a cup like a sink plunger, but it also has a soft rubber flap that folds out from inside the cup.
-The flap fits quite well over the toilet drain making it easy to form the necessary suction to clear a clog.
+Toilet plungers have a similar cup to the sink plunger.
+However, a toilet plunger also has a soft rubber flap called a flange that folds out from inside the cup.
+This flange fits well over the toilet drain, making it easy to form the necessary suction to clear a clog.

 With the flap folded inside the cup, the toilet plunger can also be used on a sink or tub drain.
 Just be sure to clean it with bleach before switching from toilet bowl plunger to sink plunger.

 Unlike the other two plungers, the accordion plunger is designed specifically for clearing toilet clogs.
 It has a smaller cup that fits over the drain perfectly inside the toilet bowl.
 The hard plastic accordion design is not the easiest to use but many people swear by accordion plungers as the best toilet plunger for tough clogs.
 When used properly, accordion plungers create a tighter seal and stronger suction to effectively unclog your drain line.